boyzoid/blog/content/posts/2023/august/testing-mysql-doc-store-apps-node.md

 let restaurantRepo;
 ```

 Since much of the X DevAPI database interaction is asynchronous, we use `async` in the test definition.
-Also, not that we pass an argument named `t` into the callback function.
+Also, note that we pass an argument named `t` into the callback function.

 When setting up a test suite, we can define code that gets run before the suite is run.
 In Node Test Runner, we define this code inside `before()`.
 Anything in this block is run at the start of the test suite.
 We use `before()` in this example to set up our `container` and create an instance of `RestaurantRepo`.
 Finally, we execute some code in the `docStoreSetup` module to set up our database.